dootsiedev/dumbjson/README.md

 				ASSERT(std::size(group_data) <= max_size);
 			}

-			//using uint64_t would be overkill.
+			// using uint64_t would be overkill.
 			uint32_t size = std::size(group_data);

-			//BS_min_max_state will include an error if the number is out of bounds.
+			// BS_min_max_state will include an error if the number is out of bounds.
 			BS_min_max_state<uint32_t> size_cb_state{size, min_size, max_size};

 			ar.Key("size");
 			if(!ar.Uint32_CB(test_array_size, decltype(size_cb_state)::call, &size_cb_state))
 			{
-				//exit early
+				// exit early
-				//note that on the first callback or stream error,
+				// note that on the first callback or stream error,
-				//all next operations will turn into NOPs and return false. return;
+				// all next operations will turn into NOPs and return false. return;
 			}

-			//the reader needs to allocate the entries to read into if(Archive::IsReader)
+			// the reader needs to allocate the entries to read into if(Archive::IsReader)
 			{
 				data.resize(size);